croaky/laptop/books/sicp.md

  x))
 ```

-This uses special form `if`, a restricted type of conditional used when there
+This uses the special form `if`,
+a restricted type of conditional
-are precisely two cases in the case analysis.
+used when there are two cases in the case analysis.

-The general form of an if expression is:
+General form of if expression:

 ```lisp
 (if <predicate> <consequent> <alternative>)